thinkphp/computer-science-in-rust/README.md

-# Introduction to Rust - Stanford Coursework
+# Computer Science in Rust

 ## Course Overview
 This course introduces the Rust programming language, focusing on its unique features and common programming paradigms.
 By the end of this course, students will have a solid foundation in Rust programming and be able to write safe, concurrent, and efficient code.